PPM Logo

 D. REPORTS OF ALLEGED VIOLATIONS

-1. Any person may report alleged Standards of Conduct violations by a Student or Student Organization to SAGE.
-Persons submitting reports are expected to provide information related to the alleged violations and may be asked to participate as a witness or Complainant in the Administrative Resolution and/or Student Conduct Review processes as outlined in these Procedures.
+2. Any person may report alleged Standards of Conduct violations by a Student or Student Organization to SAGE.
+Persons submitting reports are expected to provide information related to the alleged violations.
+They may be asked to participate as a witness in the Administrative Resolution and/or Student Conduct Review processes as outlined in these Procedures.

 c.
 The proportion of the Student Organization’s members involved.